lkkhoo/final-year-project/README.md

 2703LFSR contains the code for an LFSR based Image Encryption.
 It requires CMAKE to run.
 The initialisation key has to be set manually.

 metrics contains all four metrics used to test the encrypted images, histogram, peak signal-to-noise, coefficient correlation and information entropy.
+It also contains all th test images used, encrypted images and graphs produced.